slghtr-says/servercert/docs/BR.md

 ### A.2.3.
 DNS TXT Record Persistent DCV Domain Label

-The DNS TXT record MUST be placed on the "`_validation-persist`" subdomain of the domain being validated.
+The DNS TXT record MUST be placed at the "_validation-persist" label prepended to the Authorization Domain Name being validated.

 # APPENDIX B – Issuance of Certificates for Onion Domain Names